EDS115 Introduction to Research Methods

 A lot of time is set aside for teacher contact and guidance during classes.
 Information and other communication through Canvas or e-mail.
 Appointments for additional teacher contact can be made if needed.

 The list of course readings will be made available on Canvas by the start of the course.

-The course grade is based on individual assignments (50% of grade) and final written exam (50%).
-The exam is divided into a qualitative and a quantitative part, a passing grade must be achieved in both parts in order to pass the exam.
-All written assignments, including the exam, are given and submitted in ENGLISH ONLY.
+The course grade is based on two group/individual assignments (each counts 40% towards course grade) and three quizzes/multiple choice tests to be taken in designated classes (average result counts 20% towards course grade).
+All graded assignments and quizzes must be passed to earn a passing grade in the course.
+All assignments are given and submitted in ENGLISH ONLY.
 Approval of all mandatory group and individual activities is a prerequisite to receiving a course grade.
 The course grade is released only to students who have handed in their signed plagiarism forms to Noragric (normally done during program introduction course).